sndrjhlncgr/Country-Region-Province-City-and-Barangay/readme.md

-# Philippines Regions, Province, Cities and Barangay
+# Philippine - Regions, Province, Cities and Barangay

 SQL dump data containing the updated list of Philippines Regions, Province, City and Barangay